Oligarch's death sends Czech giant west | DW | 17.02.2022

 Founding the company during the much-maligned coupon privatization of the post-communist 1990s, Kellner spent three decades building PPF into a rare beast: a Czech giant.
 The corporation now sits on around €40 billion ($45 billion) in assets, with Central European banking, telecoms, and media at the base.

 However, over the past decade or so, the Home Credit subsidiary was the main driver of profitability via its consumer loans businesses in China and Russia.
-How PPF in 2010 became the first foreign company to land a lending licence in China or survived the cut-throat competition of Russian oligarchs has long been a topic of conjecture.
+How PPF in 2010 became the first foreign company to land a lending license in China or survive the cut-throat competition of Russian oligarchs has long been a topic of conjecture.

-Most connect the success to Kellner's skilful political maneuvering, for which he was both admired and feared.
-The billionaire had links with the pro-Russian former President Vaclav Klaus and worked closely with successor, Milos Zeman, and his inner circle of Russia- and China-linked businessmen, who have spent years trying to push Czech foreign policy closer to Eastern interests.
+Most connect the success to Kellner's skillful political maneuvering, for which he was both admired and feared.
+The billionaire had links with the pro-Russian former President Vaclav Klaus and worked closely with his successor, Milos Zeman, and his inner circle of Russia- and China-linked businessmen, who have spent years trying to push Czech foreign policy closer to eastern interests.

 Many eyed with concern PPF's growing interests in Central Europe's media sector after the company was revealed in 2019 to be running a PR campaign for Beijing.